top of page

 Cornus kousa 'Elizabeth Lustgarten' Interesting cultivar notable for its weeping form.
 White flowers appear in early summer.
 Nice fall color in a mix of reds and purples.
 Four season interest.
 Height depends on staking.
 Full sun to part shade.
 Zone 5.

-Cornus kousa ‘Wolf Eyes’ Striking variegated dogwood features wavy green leaves with wide white margins.
-White flowers appear in early summer.
-Typical of the species, fall color is a pleasant mix of pinks, oranges and reds.
-Grows to 12’ or more.
-Best in part shade.
+Cornus kousa ‘Summer Fun’ Another notable variegated Cornus kousa.
+This small tree features pale green leaves edged with broad white margins.
+White flowers begin in late spring, lasting for several weeks.
+Fall color is a pleasant mix of pinks, oranges and reds.
+Grows 15-20’.
+Sun to part shade.
 Zone 4.

 Cotinus coggygria ‘Grace’ Excellent choice for bringing color to the landscape.
 Rich dusty purple foliage and a dense stocky habit make this plant invaluable for adding contrast to the border.
 Smoky pink flowers in summer.
 Can be shorn for a more formal appearance.
 Can grow to 8’ or more.
 Sun to part shade.
 Zone 4.